javascript-sg/javascript-sg.github.io/_posts/2016-08-15-bash-on-ubuntu-on-windows.markdown

 I tried to manually edit the files here in Windows and it glitched out.
 Somehow the file disappeared from Bash on Ubuntu.

-## How do I get to my Windows drives
+## How do I get to my Windows drives?

 It's mounted in `/mnt`.
 In the case for my `F:` drive, it's mounted here `/mnt/f`.
 You have access to all your drives.

-## How do I restart Bash on Ubuntu
+## How do I restart Bash on Ubuntu?

 You can restart only when you restart your Windows.